DucksWorth-Studios/ProjectGoose/Concepts/Fractured/README.md

 # Fractured

+## Why VR
+We want to use VR for the interactive experience that it offers the player.

+We want to create a world that the player can physically interact with, physically pouring one chemical into the other, throwing random objects round the room, physically moving from space to space.

+All these interactions are significantly enhanced as an experience when you put the player into a Virtual Reality that they themselves physically interact with.

 ## Rules
 Two Dimensions.
 Whatever you bring from one dimension will change in the other(different ways of change).Microwave negates change